The Maison Dieu

 Contact

-The Maison Dieu, Dover’s Grade I listed town hall, was founded by Hubert de Burgh, Constable of Dover Castle, Earl of Kent and Justiciar of England, in 1203 to provide hospitality for pilgrims travelling to the shrine of Thomas Becket at Canterbury, and for the care of wounded and destitute soldiers.
-Many pilgrims still pass through Dover today, walking the ancient Via Francigena from the nearby cathedral city of Canterbury, through France and Switzerland, to Rome.
+The Maison Dieu was founded in 1203 by Hubert de Burgh, the then Constable of Dover Castle, Earl of Kent and Justiciar of England, to provide hospitality for pilgrims travelling to the shrine of Thomas Becket at Canterbury, and for the care of wounded and destitute soldiers.

-In the eight centuries since, the hall has fulfilled many and diverse functions – from military store to council chamber, gaol to concert hall and from 1949 to 1989 housed Dover Museum.
+In the eight centuries since, the hall has fulfilled many and diverse functions – from a military store to a council chamber, a gaol to a concert hall and from 1949 to 1989 it housed Dover Museum.

-Outside the main entrance hangs the famous Zeebrugge Bell, given to Dover by the King of the Belgians in 1918 to commemorate the First World War Zeebrugge Raid.
+The famous Zeebrugge Bell, presented to Dover by the King of the Belgians in 1918 to commemorate the First World War Zeebrugge Raid, hangs outside the front of the building.

-Next to the Maison Dieu is the Grade II* listed Maison Dieu House, built in 1665 as the residence of the Agent Victualler and now the offices of Dover Town Council.
-Outside you can see a small Garden of Remembrance housing the People of Dover War Memorial, which was unveiled in 1924 and has later Second World war additions.
+Next door is the Grade II* listed Maison Dieu House, built in 1665 as the residence of the Agent Victualler and now the offices of Dover Town Council.

 The Reawakening of Dover's Maison Dieu

-In September 2021, a two-year programme of conservation and restoration work began at Dover's Maison Dieu, so that future visitors can enjoy Burges’s unique decorative features and so that more people are able to access this fascinating historic building.
+In September 2021, a programme of conservation and restoration work began to ensure future visitors can enjoy Burges’s unique decorative features and so that more people are able to access this fascinating historic building.
+The building is due to reopen in May 2025 revealing the glorious Gothic interiors and once again welcoming people into its awe-inspiring spaces.